Removing Barriers to Treatment

 Putting food on the table

-6 families fed
+21 families fed

 average per expense

-0.3% of all expenses
+1.1% of all expenses

 Addressing food insecurity during treatment.
 Nutritional support is critical for patients undergoing chemotherapy and transplant recovery, especially when treatment side effects limit the ability to prepare meals.

-Behind Every Expense, a Patient Stayed in Treatment
+Behind Every Expense, a Barrier Was Removed

 Details generalized to protect patient privacy.
 Based on social worker narratives from our hospital partners.